Important Conventions to Follow

 Depending on if the model is hard surface or organic, the workflow will look a bit different.
 However, it’s totally possible to do everything with the organic workflow.
 The organic workflow is mainly in ZBrush or, if you don’t have ZBrush, Blender’s sculptor.

-1. Use a combination of ZBrush and your favorite modeling application to finish the high model
+- Use a combination of ZBrush and your favorite modeling application to finish the high model

-2. Retopologize the high model in Blender, deciding what detail to keep and what detail to banish into the baked normal map
+- Retopologize the high model in Blender, deciding what detail to keep and what detail to banish into the baked normal map

-3. Bake the high to the low to get maps like normal, AO, curvature, …
+- Bake the high to the low to get maps like normal, AO, curvature, …

-4. Texture the model
+- Texture the model

-5. Optionally weight paint, rig and animate it
+- Optionally weight paint, rig and animate it

-6. Render and / or bring into a game engine
+- Render and / or bring into a game engine

 All these steps are covered extenisvely in this handbook.

-If a piece is more hard surface, and you decide to not use ZBrush, but your modeling software instead, then make sure not to care about topology when modeling.
+If a piece is more hard surface, and you decide not to use ZBrush, but your modeling software instead, then make sure not to care about topology when modeling.
 Only make sure the high with all its bevels and SubDiv looks good.
 It’s however a good idea to work as no-destructively as possible (and when going destructive to keep backups of the non-destructive pieces).
 This is done, so one can salvage high pieces to quickly create the retopology.